senhorgomes/MidtermGroupTwo/secondMeetingNotes.md

 ## Reminder!
 NO LOGIN OR REGISTER ROUTES

 These will be stretch features, instead what you'll be doing is as simple as setting a cookie with a user id if needed.
-For example, you can set a different user as logged in by making a get request to /login/1, or /login/2.
+For example, you can set a different user as logged in by making a get request to `/admin`.
+Restaurant view will be `/`

 ## Git workflow